Template – Privacy Audit Report

 Our guide provides a useful introduction to the topic in any jurisdiction.

-This fourth (2020) edition has been updated to include new resources published since our first edition in 2017, including guidance from the National Health & Medical Research Council, Australian Computer Society and the Office of the Victorian Information Commissioner, as well as an intro to privacy-preserving computation techniques.
+This fifth (2022) edition has been updated to include new resources published since our first edition in 2017, including guidance from the National Health & Medical Research Council, Australian Computer Society and the Office of the Victorian Information Commissioner.
+We have also added an introduction to privacy-preserving computation techniques, additional examples of more recent re-identification exercises, critiques of k-anonymity and differential privacy, case law from 2021, and a diagram to explain identifiability.

 Click below to purchase Demystifying De-identification.

-Alternatively, this eBook can be included along with other resources in one of our value-packed Compliance Kits, or with an accompanying eLearning module in our De-identification Bundle.
+Alternatively, this eBook can be purchased along with other resources in one of our value-packed Compliance Kits.

 “Salinger Privacy is extra-ordinarily effective at integrating law, technology and compliance to provide practical guidance.